ASICS legit check: how to spot a real sneaker

 | GEL | Clear, flexible, immediate rebound | Opaque, rigid, or absent |

-Beyond the common checkpoints, each model has its own characteristic details that counterfeiters often miss.
+Beyond the common checkpoints, each model has its own distinctive details that counterfeiters often miss.

 Gel-Kayano 14